lev-slinsen/python-recruitment-task/README.md

 ```

 Number of variables (columns) may be different, aside from `size`, `color`, `length`, there may be other parameters.
-Solution should be in a separate file in the same repo.
+Solution should be in a separate file in a new repo.